annabehling/functional_enrichment/README.md

   * One column containing all gene IDs that have a non-NA expression category classification
   * One column (named 'classification') containing the expression classification for each gene

-More information on how this classification dataframe can be made from raw read count data can be found at [this repository](https://github.com/annabehling/DEA_and_fit "github.com/annabehling/DEA_and_fit").
+More information on how this classification dataframe can be made from raw read count data can be found in [this repository](https://github.com/annabehling/DEA_and_fit "github.com/annabehling/DEA_and_fit").

 2. A file with GO term annotations for each gene (e.g. from [Pannzer2](http://ekhidna2.biocenter.helsinki.fi/sanspanz/ "Pannzer") or [Ensembl Biomart](https://www.ensembl.org/biomart/martview/9411b747344f748c4cc79534aa27827c "Biomart")).